simonmunzert/rscraping-hertie-2018/README.md

 Together with Christian Rubba, Peter Meissner, and Dominic Nyhuis, I've written a book on [Automated Data Collection with R](http://r-datacollection.com).
 Participants of the course might find it useful to consult it as further reading after the course.
 As a documentation of the course work, this code archive and the accompanying reader is fully sufficient though.

+**DataCamp**

+This class is supported by [DataCamp](https://www.datacamp.com/), the most intuitive learning platform for data science.
+Learn R, Python and SQL the way you learn best through a combination of short expert videos and hands-on-the-keyboard exercises.
+Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.

 **Online resources**